XxX-MLGNoob-XxX/docs/articles/libraries/auth0-swift/user-management.md

 ---
 # User Management with Auth0.Swift

-The Management API provides functionality that allows you to link and unlink separate user accounts from different providers, tying them to a single profile (See [User Account Linking](/users/concepts/overview-user-account-linking) for details).
+The Management API provides functionality that allows you to link and unlink separate user accounts from different providers, tying them to a single profile (see [User Account Linking](/users/concepts/overview-user-account-linking) for details).
 It also allows you to update user metadata.

 ## Link users